-Bandyopadhyay and Pandey (2017) unravels that society sympathises with the beggar woman with a child as she conforms to heteronormativity, unlike transgender people who do not follow the socio-sexual norms of society.
+Bandyopadhyay and Pandey (2017) unravels that society sympathises with the beggar woman child she conforms with а as to heteronormativity, unlike transgender people who do not follow the socio-sexual norms of society.
 Moreover, Vidya avers that "transgenders are the Dalits of Dalits, the most oppressed women among women-they enjoy no equality, no freedom, no fraternity.
 They continue to lead a wretched life, devoid of pride and dignity" (Vidya, 2013, p.136).